The Kubernetes Scaling Problem: People vs. Tools

 Source: 2021 Kubernetes Adoption Report

 The promise of scalability is a massive contributor to the rapid adoption of Kubernetes.
-There are still challenges to realizing this value though.
-Historically, organizations have scaled their use of technologies through a combination of adding additional tools to support automation, but primarily through expanding the headcount of the teams tasked with the systems management and usage.
+There are still challenges to realising this value though.
+Historically, organisations have scaled their use of technologies through a combination of adding additional tools to support automation, but primarily through expanding the headcount of the teams tasked with the systems management and usage.

 This is the fundamental problem when put in the context of Kubernetes.